What is Artificial Intelligence (AI)?

 What is Product Engineering?

-Product engineering is the systematic approach to ideate, develop, test, and deploy software products.
-It integrates engineering principles, design thinking, and project management to create high-quality, user-friendly solutions across industries.
+Product engineering is an end-to-end process of ideate, develop, test, and deploy software products that meet evolving market demands.
+It integrates cutting-edge engineering principles, design thinking, and project management to deliver scalable, high-quality, and user-centric solutions across industries.
+Product engineering ensures efficient development cycles, enhanced user experiences, and seamless innovation to help businesses stay competitive.

 Engineering modern software products require expertise with the latest tools and technologies.
 For instance, generative AI is transforming product engineering by automating design processes, enhancing creativity, and accelerating development cycles.